 This page provides some astronomical information on a monthly basis for those of you living in the United Kingdom.
-Timings are in GMT (Greenwich Mean Time) unless otherwise noted.
+Timings are in BST (British Summer Time) unless otherwise noted.
 York will be used as a representative location for the United Kingdom.
 Latest additions or updates are highlighted with a red border.

 This month we have sections on:

-Additional information on phases of the Moon, seasons, summer times, eclipses, chronological cycles and eras, religious holidays, the United Kingdom civil calendar and holiday dates can be found in HMNAO's Astronomical and Calendarial Sheet for 2018.
+Additional information on the phases of the Moon, the seasons, summer times, eclipses, chronological cycles and eras, religious calendars, the civil calendar and holiday dates in the United Kingdom can be found in HMNAO's Astronomical and Calendarial Sheet No. 108 for 2021.
 This is a pdf document for which a document reader can be downloaded by clicking on the Adobe Reader icon above.

-NASA reported that a reversal of the Sun's magnetic field took place at the start of 2014 indicating that the maximum of solar cycle 24 had been reached.
-A plot of sunspot numbers, both observed and predicted versus time indicates that this solar maximum is more complex than had been previously predicted.
-The maximum is double-peaked in a similar manner to that of the previous maximum of 2001/2002.
+NASA reported that a reversal of the Sun's magnetic field took place at the start of 2014 indicating that the maximum of Solar Cycle 24 had been reached.
+A plot of sunspot numbers, both observed and predicted versus time indicates that the solar maximum of Solar Cycle 24 was more complex than had been previously predicted.
+The maximum was double-peaked in a similar manner to that of the previous maximum of 2001/2002.
 The individual peaks occurred in 2011 and 2014 with the latter being the larger of the two.
-However, sunspot numbers are significantly down on the predictions made for this maximum — indeed solar cycle 24 may be the weakest in the last 100 years or so i.e. since solar cycle 14.
-Assuming the start of 2014 was the beginning of the post maximum phase of solar cycle 24, we are now well into the decreasing phase of activity where individual energetic events can spawn some of the most powerful flares and coronal mass ejections of the cycle.
-The so-called Carrington event of 1859 is a good example of just what might be expected from this type of violent outburst.
-The next solar minimum, characterized by periods of many days without sunspots and flare activity, may occur in 2019 or 2020.
-It is likely to be a deep minimum with long periods without much sunspot or flare activity.
-Space weather will be dominated by solar winds and cosmic rays rather than sunspots and solar flares.
+However, sunspot numbers were significantly down on the predictions made for the maximum — indeed Solar Cycle 24 may be the weakest in the last 100 years or so i.e. since Solar Cycle 14.

 The sequence of Moon phases for this month and their designations are shown in the following animation: